themisir/cursed-dry/README.md

 # cursed-dry

-An experimental project created for the blog post: /* todo: add blog link here */
+An experimental project created for the blog post: https://themisir.com/dry